hbenmansour/jboss-bpms-vagrant/README.md

 The box mentioned in the Vagrantfile is a private one.
 You are encouraged to use a Centos6 box.
+You will also have to download from the [Red Hat customer portal](http://access.redhat.com) the EAP and BPMS distribution and put them in the dist folder :
+ * jboss-eap-6.1.1.zip
+ * jboss-bpms-6.0.1.GA-redhat-4-deployable-eap6.x.zip

 After running `Vagrant up` and `Vagrant provision`, you will end up with a BRPMS installation accessible from the VM in `/vagrant/runtime/jboss-eap-6.1/`.